bhoomi2807/NCSU_CSC-510_SE_HW2_GROUP-4/README.md

   - Number of cells alive
   - Generations

-The output will be the grid after guven number of generations based on following rules,
+The output will be the grid after given number of generations based on following rules,

      C   N                 new C
      1   0,1             ->  0  // Lonely